 We’re always happy to discuss and advise on issues relating to the deposit, storage or disposal of your records, so please contact us.
 Our Acquisition and Collection Policy and Preservation Policy give full details of the types of historical records we collect.

-Contact us to talk to us about the records you wish to deposit or donate.
+Above are just some examples of the types of record we might accept.
+Regardless of the record type please Contact us to talk to us about anything you wish to deposit or donate.
 We’ll advise on how to deposit your collection, how and when to get them to us, and the paperwork that you’ll need to complete to do so.

 The prioritisation for cataloguing collections will vary depending on resources, but we may be able to buy in additional resources if you’re able to assist with funding the cataloguing of a particular collection.